-Perhaps they had an experience growing up in which they faced a disappointment or unfortunate circumstance and opened up to a person who ridiculed them or told them they were a sissy.
+Perhaps they had an experience growing up in which they faced a disappointment or unfortunate circumstance and opened up to someone who ridiculed them or told them they were a sissy.

-Kids in school can be quite cruel, so most male teenagers do their best to keep themselves together no matter what happens.
+Kids in school can be quite cruel, so most male teenagers do their best to avoid intimacy and vulnerability.

 Men Open Up by Performing Actions

 If your man doesn’t get all mushy with you when it comes to feelings of love, don’t take it personally.